EdmundBenedict/lordcephei.github.io/pages/fplotdoc.md

   &nbsp;&nbsp;&nbsp;&nbsp; 3&nbsp;&nbsp;&nbsp;&nbsp; **periods** = number of oscillations in the symbol\\
   &nbsp;&nbsp;&nbsp;&nbsp; 4&nbsp;&nbsp;&nbsp;&nbsp; **excursion** = size of excursion about straight line\\
   &nbsp;&nbsp;&nbsp;&nbsp; 5&nbsp;&nbsp;&nbsp;&nbsp; (optional) **points** = number of points to draw the symbol: more points make the symbol smoother.\\
-  [This exercise](/docs/misc/fplot/#wiggle-and-arrow-symbols) illustrates the wiggle and arrow symbols.
+  [This exercise](/docs/misc/fplot/#on-symbols) illustrates the wiggle and arrow symbols, among others

 + **-ey _n_[,&Delta;,_yshft_]**\\
   Add error bars to each point in the next **_data-file_**.\\
   The size of the error bar is taken from column **_n_** (**_data-file_** must have at least **_n_** columns) Optional **&Delta;** controls the width the the bar (1 is default).
 The error bar is offset from the point center by **_yshft_**.
 This can be used in place of, or in conjuction with **-s**.\\
-  See this [error bar exercise](/docs/misc/fplot/#error-bars) for an example.
+  See the [error bar exercise](/docs/misc/fplot/#error-bars) for an example.

 + **-l[0] _legend_**\\
   Add **_legend_** to key for this data set. &nbsp; Optional 0 suppresses blanking of the box where the legend is written.\\